innodocs/GAP/libgap/test/README.md

 and the
 Borwein, Bailey, Plouffe series (https://en.wikipedia.org/wiki/Bailey%E2%80%93Borwein%E2%80%93Plouffe_formula)

-The first 36,768 digits of Pi are in the file `pi-32768.txt` in this folder.
-Uncomment the last two lines of `main`
+The first 36,768 digits of Pi are in the file `rational-pi-32768.txt` in this folder.
+If you want the program to print out Pi uncomment the last two lines of `main`:

         int prec = 32768;
         cout << Pi::prDec(Pi::seriesBBP(prec), prec);

-if you want the program to print out Pi.

 Timing for `rational-pi.cpp`: